Limits and Security of Free-Space Quantum Communications: Diffraction-limited free-space bounds

 Quantum mechanically, the propagation of the Gaussian beam from transmitter to receiver can be represented by a single mode whose annihilation operator $\hat{a}$ at the transmitter undergoes the following input-output Bogoliubov transformation

 where $\hat{b}$ is the annihilation operator of the signal mode at the receiver, and $\hat{e}$ is the annihilation operator of an environmental mode impinging on the receiver and coupling with the output signal mode.
 Mode $\hat{e}$ is generally described by a thermal state whose mean number of photons $\bar{n}_{e}$ depends on various factors.
-Its typical values largely vary between night-time and day-time operation, weather conditions etc. The basic process described in Eq.~(\ref{IOsat}) is also known as single-mode thermal-loss channel~\cite{RMP}, denoted by $\mathcal{E}_{\eta_{\text{d}} }^{\bar{n}_{e}}$
+Its typical values largely vary between night-time and day-time operation, weather conditions etc. The basic process described in Eq.~(\ref{IOsat}) is also known as single-mode thermal-loss channel~\cite{RMP}, here denoted by $\mathcal{E}_{\eta_{\text{d} }}^{\bar{n}_{e}}$.
+(Note that, in the main text and other parts of these appendices, we use the different notation $\mathcal{E}_{\eta_{\text{d}},\bar{n}}$ to indicate a thermal-loss channel with transmissivity $\eta_{\text{d}}$ and $\bar{n}_{e}=\bar{n}/(1-\eta_{\text{d}})$, so that $\bar{n}$ thermal photons are added to its output).